irbull/toro/src/content/blog/2024/rust-rayon-builds/rust-rayon-builds.md

 ## The build.rs File

 Most Rustaceans will not need to worry about a `build.rs` file.
-The `build.rs`, or "Build Script," is an advanced feature used if you need to:
+The `build.rs` (also known as the "Build Script") is an advanced feature used if you need to:

 1. Build a C library as part of your crate.
 2. Find and link to a C library as part of your build.